Herniated Discs: When to Seek Help from Gramercy Pain Center

 - Electromyography (EMG)

 At Gramercy Pain Center, we may prescribe neuropathic drugs like gabapentin and pregabalin or muscle relaxers to help ease the back pain due to a bulging disc.

 If this doesn’t work, we may also advise giving you an epidural or nerve block, which are cortisone injections around the area of the spinal nerves and spinal cord affected, guided with spinal imaging to help accurately direct the needle.

 We may also offer radiofrequency ablative techniques as well, where radiofrequency energy is delivered to the spinal nerves and prevent them from sending pain signals to the brain.

-We may also suggest physical therapy and home exercises guided by our pain management specialists Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD, to help you gain more flexibility and strength in your back.
+We may also suggest physical therapy and home exercises guided by our pain management specialist Ajay Varma, MD, DABA, DABAPM, to help you gain more flexibility and strength in your back.
 The sessions will also teach you how to properly position yourself to minimize the pain caused by slipped discs.